 1. Drill a reference hole and mark the ceiling.

-- In your attic find the reference hole and clear away any insulation surrounding it.
-Use the measurements for the fan housing to make sure the fan will fit.
+- In your attic, find the reference hole and clear away any insulation surrounding it.
+Use the measurements for the fan housing to make sure the fan will fit between the joists.

-Use your jigsaw to cut out the space you marked.
-Remember to wear safety goggles and a respirator!
+- Use your jigsaw to cut out the space you just marked on your ceiling.
+Remember to wear safety goggles and a mask!

 3. Put the exhaust fan in position.

-- Before placing the fan in the hole, attach a 90-degree duct elbow to the appropriate outlet port using foil duct tape.
+- Before placing the bathroom vent fan in the hole, attach a 90-degree duct elbow to the appropriate outlet port using foil duct tape.